Choosing Long‑Lasting Materials for Your Eco-Home

 This analogy between high-quality boots and Eco-Homes and architecture in general underscores the importance of choosing quality materials that age well and require manageable upkeep.
 For architects and clients alike, investing in the right materials can mean the difference between a structure that is temporarily adequate and one that becomes a lasting legacy.

-We’re a Birmingham-based Architecture practice, we work across the country, and for the right project internationally.
+We’re a Birmingham-based Architecture practice.
+We work across the country and internationally for the right project.